nvanbenschoten/box-android/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Changelog

+## 1.0.4
+* update buildtools to include 20
+* update gradle to 1.12
+* update sdk version to 23.0.1

 ## 1.0.3
 * updated buildtools to include 19.1